Ministry of Justice and Human Rights (Argentina)

 The ministry was created in 1949, during the first presidency of Juan Domingo Perón, and has been consistently present in every presidential cabinet since then.
-The incumbent minister is Marcela Losardo, who has served since 10 December 2019 in the cabinet of Alberto Fernández.
+The incumbent minister is Mariano Cúneo Libarona, who has served since 10 December 2023 in the cabinet of Javier Milei.

 Structure

-The Ministry of Justice and Human Rights counts with a number of centralized dependencies reporting to it.
+The Ministry of Justice has a number of centralized dependencies reporting to it.
 The centralized dependencies, as in other government ministers, are known as secretariats (secretarías) and undersecretariats (subsecretarías); there are currently four of these: